nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

   -h, --help                                          help for config
       --http.default.address string                   Address and port the server will be listening to (default ":1323") --http.default.cors.origin strings              When set, enables CORS from the specified origins for the on default HTTP interface.
-      --http.default.tls disabled                     Whether to enable TLS for the default interface (options are disabled, `server-cert`, `server-and-client-cert`). (default "disabled")
+      --http.default.tls string                       Whether to enable TLS for the default interface (options are 'disabled', 'server-cert', 'server-and-client-cert'). (default "disabled")
       --internalratelimiter                           When set, expensive internal calls are rate-limited to protect the network.
 Always enabled in strict mode. (default true)
       --jsonld.contexts.localmapping stringToString   This setting allows mapping external URLs to local files for e.g. preventing external dependencies.
 These mappings have precedence over those in remoteallowlist. (default [https://nuts.nl/credentials/v1=assets/contexts/nuts.ldjson,https://www.w3.org/2018/credentials/v1=assets/contexts/w3c-credentials-v1.ldjson,https://w3c-ccg.github.io/lds-jws2020/contexts/lds-jws2020-v1.json=assets/contexts/lds-jws2020-v1.ldjson,https://schema.org=assets/contexts/schema-org-v13.ldjson])
       --jsonld.contexts.remoteallowlist strings       In strict mode, fetching external JSON-LD contexts is not allowed except for context-URLs listed here. (default [https://schema.org,https://www.w3.org/2018/credentials/v1,https://w3c-ccg.github.io/lds-jws2020/contexts/lds-jws2020-v1.json])
-      --loggerformat string                           Log format (text, json) (default "text") --network.bootstrapnodes <host>:<port>          List of bootstrap nodes (<host>:<port>) which the node initially connect to.
+      --loggerformat string                           Log format (text, json) (default "text") --network.bootstrapnodes strings                List of bootstrap nodes ('<host>:<port>') which the node initially connect to.
-      --network.certfile tls.certfile                 Deprecated: use tls.certfile.
+      --network.certfile string                       Deprecated: use 'tls.certfile'.
 PEM file containing the server certificate for the gRPC server.
-Required when `network.enabletls` is `true`.
+Required when 'network.enabletls' is 'true'.
-      --network.certkeyfile tls.certkeyfile           Deprecated: use tls.certkeyfile.
+      --network.certkeyfile string                    Deprecated: use 'tls.certkeyfile'.
 PEM file containing the private key of the server certificate.
-Required when `network.enabletls` is `true`.
+Required when 'network.enabletls' is 'true'.
       --network.connectiontimeout int                 Timeout before an outbound connection attempt times out (in milliseconds). (default 5000)
       --network.disablenodeauthentication             Disable node DID authentication using client certificate, causing all node DIDs to be accepted.
 Unsafe option, only intended for workshops/demo purposes so it's not allowed in strict-mode.
 Automatically enabled when TLS is disabled.
-      --network.enablediscovery                       Whether to enable automatic connecting to other nodes. (default true) --network.enabletls tls.offload                 Whether to enable TLS for gRPC connections, which can be disabled for demo/development purposes.
-It is NOT meant for TLS offloading (see tls.offload).
+      --network.enablediscovery                       Whether to enable automatic connecting to other nodes. (default true) --network.enabletls                             Whether to enable TLS for gRPC connections, which can be disabled for demo/development purposes.
+It is NOT meant for TLS offloading (see 'tls.offload').
 Disabling TLS is not allowed in strict-mode. (default true)
       --network.grpcaddr string                       Local address for gRPC to listen on.
 If empty the gRPC server won't be started and other nodes will not be able to connect to this node (outbound connections can still be made). (default ":5555")
-      --network.maxbackoff 1h                         Maximum between outbound connections attempts to unresponsive nodes (in Golang duration format, e.g. 1h, `30m`). (default 24h0m0s)
+      --network.maxbackoff duration                   Maximum between outbound connections attempts to unresponsive nodes (in Golang duration format, e.g. '1h', '30m'). (default 24h0m0s)
       --network.nodedid string                        Specifies the DID of the organization that operates this node, typically a vendor for EPD software.
 It is used to identify the node on the network.
 If the DID document does not exist of is deactivated, the node will not start.
       --network.protocols ints                        Specifies the list of network protocols to enable on the server.
 They are specified by version (1, 2).
 If not set, all protocols are enabled.
-      --network.truststorefile tls.truststorefile     Deprecated: use tls.truststorefile.
+      --network.truststorefile string                 Deprecated: use 'tls.truststorefile'.
 PEM file containing the trusted CA certificates for authenticating remote gRPC servers.
       --network.v2.diagnosticsinterval int            Interval (in milliseconds) that specifies how often the node should broadcast its diagnostic information to other nodes (specify 0 to disable). (default 5000)
       --network.v2.gossipinterval int                 Interval (in milliseconds) that specifies how often the node should gossip its new hashes to other nodes. (default 5000)
       --storage.bbolt.backup.directory string         Target directory for BBolt database backups.
       --storage.bbolt.backup.interval duration        Interval, formatted as Golang duration (e.g. 10m, 1h) at which BBolt database backups will be performed.
-      --storage.redis.address host:port               Redis database server address.
-This can be a simple host:port or a Redis connection URL with scheme, auth and other options.
+      --storage.redis.address string                  Redis database server address.
+This can be a simple 'host:port' or a Redis connection URL with scheme, auth and other options.
       --storage.redis.database string                 Redis database name, which is used as prefix every key.
 Can be used to have multiple instances use the same Redis instance.
       --storage.redis.password string                 Redis database password.
 If set, it overrides the username in the connection URL.
       --storage.redis.username string                 Redis database username.
 If set, it overrides the username in the connection URL.
       --strictmode                                    When set, insecure settings are forbidden.
-      --tls.certfile network.enabletls                PEM file containing the certificate for the server (also used as client certificate).
-Required when network.enabletls is `true`.
+      --tls.certfile string                           PEM file containing the certificate for the server (also used as client certificate).
       --tls.certheader string                         Name of the HTTP header that will contain the client certificate when TLS is offloaded.
-      --tls.certkeyfile tls.enable                    PEM file containing the private key of the server certificate.
-Required when tls.enable is `true`.
+      --tls.certkeyfile string                        PEM file containing the private key of the server certificate.
-      --tls.offload tls.certheader                    Whether to enable TLS offloading for incoming connections.
-If enabled tls.certheader must be configured as well.
+      --tls.offload string                            Whether to enable TLS offloading for incoming connections.
+If enabled 'tls.certheader' must be configured as well.
       --tls.truststorefile string                     PEM file containing the trusted CA certificates for authenticating remote servers. (default "truststore.pem")
       --verbosity string                              Log level (trace, debug, info, warn, error) (default "info")